mvonem/documents/docs/getting-started/getting-started-nodejs.md

 ### Register the app with ONEm Production Portal

-In the *Callback URL* field, provide the fully qualified URL of your application's base API path.
+In the *user_action* URL field, provide the fully qualified URL of your application's base API path.

 ### Verifying on production